C. R. Roberts

 Cornelius R. Roberts (February 29, 1936 – July 11, 2023) was an American professional football player who was a fullback in the Canadian Football League (CFL) and National Football League (NFL).
 He played college football for the USC Trojans.
 He began his career in 1958 with the CFL with the Toronto Argonauts before joining the NFL's San Francisco 49ers the next season.

 Early life

-Roberts graduated from Oceanside High School in Northern San Diego County.
+Roberts graduated from Oceanside High School in Northern San Diego County, where he was a team captain in football.
+For both his junior and senior seasons in 1952 and 1953, respectively, Roberts was named the CIF Southern Section Lower Division Player of the Year by the Helms Athletic Foundation.
+Voted "Most Athletic" by his classmates, Roberts' senior class portrait carried the inscription, "Glenn Davis was never like this."

 College career

 At the University of Southern California, Roberts led the Trojans to a 44–20 victory over Texas during the 1956 season.
 It was the first time a black player competed against a white player in that state.
 He rushed for 251 yards on only 12 carries and was cheered as he left the field.
 Prior to the event, the University of Texas did not want him to attend the game, but the USC players refused to play without him.
 He was shouted down and called the "N" word by some fans.

 Roberts got a degree in business administration from what is now the Marshall School of Business.